Quality

 Trust is an operating system, not a badge.

-Most supplement brands add trust language at the end.
-We are building the quality and claims process first, so every public statement is ready for scrutiny.
+We are building the quality and claims process before the product, so every public statement is ready for scrutiny from the start.

 Quality is about how we'll verify what's in a batch.
 For how we decide which ingredients earn a place in the formula in the first place, see The Evidence Standard.